Code-Institute-Submissions/user-centric-frontend-2/README.md

 #### Images
 - Much importance is given to the images for making the website look beautiful and give a positive feeling to the user.
-The user then feels good and want to stay longer to explore the website further.
+The user then feels good and wants to stay longer to explore the website further.
     - The hero-image on start is artistic, stunning, intriguing and at the same time it shows what the website is about.
     - The hero-image on the Schedule is also a favorite with its subtle yet beautiful coloring.